Export results to Tableau or Excel from Stata

 Exporting your results

 The best way to export results is by exporting your tables in an Excel file and assigning an independent spreadsheet for your data only.
-You can do anything you want with your data once it is in the Excel file, but do NOT use the spreadsheet were your exported data for anything other than hosting your data.
+You can do anything you want with your data once it is in the Excel file, but do NOT use the spreadsheet where your exported data lives for anything other than hosting your data.
 If you are working in Excel, create your graphs and tables in a different sheet and link them to your exported data.
 This way, if you need to make any changes to your code, you will be able to export your results again from Stata and just update the data sheet instead of deleting your graphs and tables.

 export excel using "C:\Mydata\Pov_rates.xlsx", ///